KaiserSoze/ContractPack-RemoteTech-LITE/README.md

 Contract requierements to be offered:
--Doesn't start offering relays until a homeworld relay is launched (not necesarry to have been done under a contract) -Doesn't start offering relays until that body is already pointed by a dish (not necesarry to have been done under a contract)
+- Doesn't start offering relays until a homeworld relay is launched (not necesarry to have been done under a contract)
+- Doesn't start offering relays until that body is already pointed by a dish (not necesarry to have been done under a contract)
--Doesn't start pointing moons until their parent planet is pointed (not necesarry to have been done under a contract) -Doesn't start offering relays networks on moons until their parent is covered by a relay network (not necesarry to have been done under a contract)
+- Doesn't start pointing moons until their parent planet is pointed (not necesarry to have been done under a contract)
+- Doesn't start offering relays networks on moons until their parent is covered by a relay network (not necesarry to have been done under a contract)
--Doesn't start offering contracts for another planets until Long Dishes have been discovered.
+- Doesn't start offering contracts for another planets until Long Dishes have been discovered.
--Doesn't start to offer contract to planet number 6 (Jool in stock)  until gigadish are discovered
+- Doesn't start to offer contract to planet number 6 (Jool in stock)  until gigadish are discovered

 Assumptions:
  - It assumes that homeworld is a planet (not a moon).